 Chitti babu

 Chitti babu is an Indian actor, best known for Tamil cinema.
 Chitti babu began their career in 1965 and has been a prominent figure in the industry for over 61 years.
-With 30 credits to their name and an average audience rating of 6.6, Chitti babu remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Chitti babu remains one of the most prolific and celebrated talents in the industry.
 Spanning 60+ years, Chitti babu's career remains one of the longest and most celebrated in Tamil cinema.

 - Born